Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken links of uploaded files when filename contains umlaute
 * Fixed: Display issues with some themes
 * Changed: Categories are now ordered in the administration area
 * Performance improvements and code optimizations